My interest in social and cultural politics extends from my interest in genealogy and history and how they project into today's societies.

-It was his comments that made me decide to write this article to provide an overview of the legal status of ‘Public Rights of Way’ in Britain, and to provide an opportunity in the ‘Comments’ at the bottom of this Article for British people to express their experiences of Rambling in the UK, and for Americans and others to express their views.
+It was his comments that made me decide to write this article to provide an overview of the legal status of ‘Public Rights of Way’ in Britain.
+I also hope to provide an opportunity in the comments at the bottom of this article for British people to express their experiences of Rambling in the UK, and for Americans and others to express their views.

 Green and Pleasant Land

-I know that, on speaking with Americans, that the English countryside isn’t on the grand scale of America e.g. the Grand Canyon, Yellow Park etc., but as small as Britain is compared to the size of America, it does have lots of open space, and is packed with stunning beauty and variety.
+I know that, on speaking with Americans, the English countryside isn’t on the grand scale of America e.g. the Grand Canyon, Yellowstone National Park etc., but as small as Britain is compared to the size of America, it does have lots of open space and is packed with stunning beauty and variety.

-For example, Britain has 21 Moors, something that doesn’t exist in America, and in fact 15% of the world’s moorlands exist in the UK.
+For example, Britain has 21 moors, something that doesn’t exist in America.
+In fact, 15% of the world’s moorlands exist in the UK.